 IPR Staff: Derek Reinke, Senior Management Analyst

 The workgroup is trying to conclude their work with the focus on de-escalation and disengagement tactics.
-Other thing is the need for CRC to be involved in the review of Officer involved shootings and in custody deaths
+Other thing is the need for CRC to be involved in the review of officer-involved shootings and in-custody deaths

 The workgroup is trying to set up with the meeting with PPB’s training division

-Mr. Green asked Ms. Wilson if there’s any progress from the community forum with the Mayor last month?
+Mr. Green asked Ms. Wilson if there was any progress from the community forum with the Mayor last month?

 The first meeting was more like an information gathering meeting.
 The largest focus was mainly on questions regarding the DOJ settlement and COAB.